suzantaha/BioStatisticsAnalysis/PalmerPenguins_Initial.md

 :::

 Discussion: This bar plot depicts how much of each species we observed on each of the three islands.
+It is noted that all Gentoo's are found on Biscoe whereas all Chinstraps are found on the island Dream.
+The species Adelle are found on Biscoe as well as Torgersen.

 ::: {.cell}